ed-syspertec/Virtel/docs/manuals/virtel/Virtel463MG/messages.rst

 Meaning
     The internal entry table is full.
 Action
-    Reduce the number of ARBO statements.
-Rebuild the ARBO.
-If problem persists contact Virtel Support
+    Reduce the number of ARBO statements and rebuild the ARBO, or increase the size of the table using the LUNSIZE parameter of the VIRTCT.
+If problem persists contact Virtel Support.

 VIR0877W %luname% Reference Error
 """"""""""""""""""""""""""""""""""